simonorozcoarias/Inpactor/README.md

 This step produces an executable, which will be used in next sections.

 Setting up the process of analysis:
-Parallan need a configuration file for define the parameters which will be use in the execution of the analysis.
+Parallan need a configuration file where is defined the parameters which will be used in the execution of the analysis.
 An example of configuration file is given in this repository.

 # Executing analysis with Parallan: